The Difference Between Speech Delays and Autism

 - Social/emotional skills (playing and interacting with other people)

 The earlier your child is diagnosed with autism or another type of speech delay and assessed to be in need of early intervention, the better.
 We typically recommend beginning early intervention for autism or other developmental disorders around or before the age of 3.
-In the case of a later diagnosis, we recommend starting treatment as shortly after the diagnosis as possible.
+In the case of a later diagnosis, we recommend starting treatment as soon after the diagnosis as possible.

-By now you should have a better knowledge of when delayed speech is a sign of autism and when late talking may be caused by another issue.
+By now, you should have a better knowledge of when delayed speech is a sign of autism and when late talking may be caused by another issue.
 Many children with autism experience speech delays, but there are many other reasons for delayed speech in children, all of which can be treated using various early intervention and speech therapy techniques.

 Our early intervention program at ECCM is available for children up to the age of 5.
 If you suspect that your child has a speech delay, contact our compassionate team at ECCM today.
 We will work hand-in-hand with you and your child to help them develop communication skills and other key physical and social skills.